codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

 }

 {% endhighlight %}

+## Handling topic abstraction with a particular tree

 We move now to the `trie`, the structure of choice to store topics.
 Trie is a kind of trees in which each node is a prefix for a key, the node position